plainprince/collaboration-docs/ARCHITECTURE.md

 ## System Overview

-Sync Docs is a real-time collaborative document editor that combines CRDT-based conflict resolution with Git-based version control.
+Collaboration Docs is a real-time collaborative document editor that combines CRDT-based conflict resolution with Git-based version control.
 The system is designed to handle multiple simultaneous editors while maintaining data consistency and providing full version history.

 ## Component Architecture